The Way of the Dragon

-The Way of the Dragon (猛龍過江, originally released in the United States as Return of the Dragon) is a 1972 Hong Kong martial arts comedy film co-produced and directed by Bruce Lee, who also stars in the lead role.
-This is Lee's only complete directorial film and the last one released during his lifetime.
-The film co-stars Nora Miao, Robert Wall, Wei Ping-ou and Chuck Norris (playing his debut screen role).
+The Way of the Dragon (originally released in the United States as Return of the Dragon) is a 1972 Hong Kong martial arts comedy film co-produced and directed by Bruce Lee, who also stars in the lead role.
+This is Lee's only complete directorial film and the last one to be released during his lifetime, as he died seven months after its release.
+The film co-stars Nora Miao, Robert Wall, Wei Ping-ou and Chuck Norris in his first credited appearance.

-The Way of the Dragon was released in Hong Kong on 30 December 1972, and in the United States in August 1974.
-The film went on to gross an estimated worldwide (equivalent to over adjusted for inflation), against a tight budget of $130,000, earning a thousand times its budget.
-It was the highest-grossing Hong Kong film up until Lee's next film Enter the Dragon (1973).
+The Way of the Dragon was released in Hong Kong on 30 December 1972, and the United States in August 1974.
+The film went on to gross an estimated worldwide (equivalent to approximately adjusted for inflation), against a budget of $130,000.
+It was the highest-grossing Hong Kong film until Lee's next film, Enter the Dragon, in 1973.

 The film is primarily set in a restaurant in Rome.
 The owners are being harassed by a local crime boss, and request help from a relative in Hong Kong.
 The help arrives in the form of a young martial artist.
 The conflict between the restaurant staff and the gangsters soon escalates.